SteveNoyes/chatApp/README.md

 - **Bonus**: See the chat interface animate on the initial load

 - But how is this a chat app.
-More like Frontend Misnomer. **Bonus** if this made sense.
+More like Frontend Misnomer...

 ### Screenshot